sbb-design-systems/lyne-components/docs/CICD.md

 - `.releaserc`: configuration for `semantic-release`

 ### Before merge
 So you are ready to merge.
-Only if the following checks are passing, you're able to merge the pull request.
+Only if the following checks are passing, you're able to merge the pull request:
 1. `Deep Code` analyzes the code
 2. `Git Guardian` checks your code
 3. `Snyk` checks all the dependencies for vulnerabilities
 4. `Tracis CI` runs a build

 ### After merge
 After you merge, Travis automatically starts it's job and runs the following steps: